1925–26 Middlebury Panthers men's ice hockey season: Season

 After having their previous season ruined on account of poor weather, Middlebury was hoping for better luck in 1926.
-Most of the starters from last season returned, giving the Panthers a solid foundation for the club, who was once against lead by its team captain.
+Most of the starters from last season returned, giving the Panthers a solid foundation for the club, who was once against led by its team captain.
 However, despite the experience, the team completely remade its forward line with Hill and Simmons flanking Whittemore.
 Hal Whittemore had been a member of the team in 1925 but did not play in either of their two games.

 The Panthers began the season against Hamilton for a second consecutive year and produced a far better outcome.
 Whittemore scored twice against the Continentals, becoming the first player in program history to have a multi-goal game.
 Not only that, it was the first time the Panthers had ever recorded more than 1 goal in a game as a team.
 Conley performed well in goal, being aided from the experienced duo of Twitchell and McLaughlin, and held Hamilton to 2 goals in regulation.
 The teams agreed to play two 5-minute overtime periods where the home squad secured the winning tally.
 The team was overjoyed with their performance, which was a far sight better than the 0–8 loss they had suffered a year before.

 The team had well over a month before their next game thanks to continued warm weather.
 However, when February rolled around the temperature finally dropped low enough for games to be played.
 Hurriedly, scheduled were rearranged to take advantage of the weather and Middlebury took a trip to Amherst right after the exam break.
 The first game, against Massachusetts Agricultural, saw Whittemore produce his second 2-goal game however, this time he was able to get the winning goal in overtime.
 Whittemore had been switched to wing for the match with newly added Kelley and Bossert playing at center.
 Though the Panthers were outplayed for stretches, Conley played another strong match and turned aside several scoring opportunities.
 Two days later the team travelled across town to take on Amherst but they were slow getting out of the gate.
 The Lord Jeffs tallied three times in the first period and the Panthers were forced to play catchup for the rest of the match.
 The Sabrinas' defense was formidable in the match and allowed Middlebury few chances.
 It wasn't until the waning minutes of the game that the team was finally able to get on the scoresheet.
-Twitchell and Whittemore found the bac of the net but the time ran out before the tying goal could be secured.
+Twitchell and Whittemore found the back of the net but the time ran out before the tying goal could be secured.